-The Kentucky courts have held that this statutory provision imposes upon a taxpayer protesting an assessment or a refund denial a legal duty to provide the Department with "something more substantial than mere denials of tax liability."
+The Kentucky courts have held that KRS 131.110 imposes upon a taxpayer protesting an assessment or a refund denial a legal duty to provide the Department with "something more substantial than mere denials of tax liability."
 Eagle Machine Co., Inc. v.
 Commonwealth ex rel.
-Gillis, 698 S.W.2d 528, 530 (Ky.App., 1985).
+Gillis, Ky.
+App., 698 S.W.2d 528, 530 (1985).
 In order to make a valid protest, a taxpayer must "provide financial statements, records or some other documentation that would allow the Revenue Department some basis for reconsideration."
 Id. at 529.

-The courts have further held that KRS 131.110(1) is "mandatory in nature" and that failure to submit documentation as it requires will result in the taxpayer's loss of the right to further review of the assessment or refund denial in question.
+The courts have held that this statutory provision (KRS 131.110(1)) is "mandatory in nature" and that failure to submit documentation as it requires will result in the taxpayer's loss of the right to further review of the assessment or refund denial in question.
 Scotty's Construction Co. v.
-Revenue Cabinet, 779 S.W.2d 234 (Ky.App., 1989).
+Revenue Cabinet, Ky.
+App., 779 S.W.2d 234 (1989).
 In both Scotty's Construction and Eagle Machine, the taxpayers failed to provide any substantial information in support of their denials of tax liability, despite being given ample opportunity to do.
 The same is true in this matter.